dougedmonds/BaratariaSedimentBudget/README.md

-#Barataria Basin Sediment Budget Model
+# Barataria Basin Sediment Budget Model

-Model that implement the Monte Carlo sampling and solutio of equation 1 in Edmonds et al.
+Model that implements the Monte Carlo sampling and solutio of equation 1 in Edmonds et al.

 Barataria_SedimentBudget.m starts a series of 5 Monte Carlo simulations for the different scenarios described in Edmonds et al.